kode-konveyor/CategorizerAI/README.md

-#Install
+# Install

 pip3 install CategorizerAI

-#Usage, Example
+# Usage, Example

 There is an example database using a dataset with US government transactions.
 The Config.py in the source root is a configuration to use it.
 The updater script in the same location drives data acquisition and updating.

-You can set up your own setup by studying the example
+You can set up your own setup by studying the example.
+Copy over the Config.py to somewhere in PYTHONPATH, the updater script to somewhere in your path, and change them to your needs.

 The hardest part is tuning the AI for the particular data you have. use FIRST_LAYER_NEURONS, SECOND_LAYER_NEURONS, BATCH_SIZE and EPOCHS in Config.py